-ADE7753 SERIAL INTERFACE
+SERIAL INTERFACE

-All ADE7753 functionality is accessible via several on-chip registers-see Figure 89.
+All ADE7763 functionality is accessible via several on-chip registers-see Figure 80.
 The contents of these registers can be updated or read using the on-chip serial interface.
-After poweron or toggling the RESET pin low or a falling edge on CS, the ADE7753 is placed in communications mode.
-In communications mode, the ADE7753 expects a write to its communications register.
-The data written to the communications register determines whether the next data transfer operation is a read or a write and also which register is accessed.
-Therefore all data transfer operations with the ADE7753, whether a read or a write, must begin with a write to the communications register.
+After power-on or toggling the RESET pin low and a falling edge on \overline{CS} , the ADE7763 is placed in communication mode.
+In communication mode, the ADE7763 expects a write to its communication register.
+The data written to the communication register determines whether the next data transfer operation is a read or a write and which register is accessed.
+Therefore, all data transfer operations with the ADE7763, whether a read or a write, must begin with a write to the communication register.

-Figure 89.
-Addressing ADE7753 Registers via the Communications Register
+Figure 80.
+Addressing ADE7763 Registers via the Communication Register

-The communications register is an 8-bit wide register.
+The communication register is an 8-bit-wide register.
 The MSB determines whether the next data transfer operation is a read or a write.
-The six LSBs contain the address of the register to be accessed-see the Communications Register section for a more detailed description.
+The 6 LSBs contain the address of the register to be accessed-see the Communication Register section for a more detailed description.

-Figure 90 and Figure 91 show the data transfer sequences for a read and write operation, respectively.
-On completion of a data transfer (read or write), the ADE7753 once again enters communications mode.
-A data transfer is complete when the LSB of the ADE7753 register being addressed (for a write or a read) is transferred to or from the ADE7753.
+Figure 81 and Figure 82 show the data transfer sequences for a read and write operation, respectively.
+Upon completion of a data transfer (read or write), the ADE7763 again enters the communication mode.
+A data transfer is complete when the LSB of the ADE7763 register being addressed (for a write or a read) is transferred to or from the ADE7763.